COOL GAY MOVIES | GAY RIGHTS | GAY LIFE | GAY HISTORY | GAY BOOKS | & M/M ROMANCE |

 THE HADRIAN ENIGMA is the outlawed record of Caesar's investigation into one of history's most suspicious fatalities.
 It reveals more than Hadrian may want to know, or wants others to know.
 Set in a society increasingly reflecting facets of our own times, it portrays an era of torrid relationships, raging ambition, wealth inequalities, & uninhibited morals within a severely macho culture of honor, shame, pride & prejudice.

-Only purchased online (not in street stores), CLICK NOW ON A LINK BELOW to select best price & delivery options ...
+Buy only online (not in street stores), CLICK NOW ON A LINK BELOW to select best delivery options ...

 For an Amazon USA paperback :